Although he and Fred Wilpon are lifelong friends,

 * Jim "Orator" O'Rourke of Bridgeport, Fairfield County, Connecticut, who won Pennants with the Boston Red Stockings of the National Association in 1873, '74 and '75; the same team in the NL in 1877 and '78; the Providence Grays in 1879; and the Giants in 1888 and '89.
 Batted .360 at age 39, and .304 at 41.
 Came back to play one game, the Pennant-clinching game, for the Giants in 1904.
 He was 53, and was still playing regularly for the Bridgeport team in the Connecticut League, an independent league he founded and ran.
 Still played in that league until he was 60.
 Hall of Fame.

 * Monte Irvin of East Orange, Essex County, New Jersey, although born in Alabama.
 A lot of people thought he should have been the first black player in modern baseball.
 Led the Newark Eagles to the 1946 Negro World Series title.
 He and Hank Thompson, called up on the same day in 1949, were the first black players on the Giants.
 Helped them win the NL Pennant in 1951 and the World Series in 1954.
 Like Jackie Robinson, stole home on the Yankees in the World Series, in '51; unlike Jackie, the film conclusively shows that he was safe.
-In 1951, he was in left, Willie Mays in center, and Thompson in right, becoming the first all-black outfield in the majors.
+In 1951, he was in left, Willie Mays in center, and Thompson in right, becoming the 1st all-black outfield in the majors.
 The only player elected to the Hall of Fame based at least in part on Negro League activity who is still alive.
 He is 91.
 Though he never played a major league game in San Francisco, the Giants retired his Number 20 this year, and invited him to throw out the first ball before Game 1 of the World Series.

 * Tommy Davis of Brooklyn.
 Starred at Boys High School, and later said he'd signed with the Dodgers so he could stay in Brooklyn -- and then they moved.
 In 1962, led the NL in batting, hits and RBIs as the Dodgers lost a Pennant Playoff with the Giants; he, not record-setting base-stealing teammate Maury Wills, should have been the NL MVP that year.
 In 1963, won the batting title and the World Series with the Dodgers.
 A broken ankle in '65 ruined his career; although the Dodgers won the Series that year anyway, he became a player who kept getting picked up by teams, but also kept getting traded away by them.
 He also played in the postseason for the Oakland Athletics in 1971 and the Baltimore Orioles in 1973 and '74.
 Still batted .294 lifetime with 2,121 hits.